Software-Aurora-Lab/ADS-Scenario-Transformer/README.md

 }
 ```

+You can see more examples in [here](https://github.com/Software-Aurora-Lab/ADS-Scenario-Transformer/blob/main/tests/test_scenario_transformer.py#L57)

 ### 2. Running Scenarios in Docker

 We also support a script for running scenarios in Docker.
 We play the scenario through this [prebuilt image](https://hub.docker.com/r/hcn1519/humble-202402-prebuilt-cuda-with-simulator) of Scenario Simulator and Autoware.

-- To play scenarios, first locate the scenario directories in `./experiments/exp_<unique_experiment_id>/scenarios/`.
+#### How to Play Scenarios

+1. Install [Prerequisites](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/docker-installation/) listed in Autoware document.
+2. Create directory at `./experiments/exp_<unique_experiment_id>/scenarios`
+3. Locate directiory containing scenarios at `scenarios`.
+You can put multiple directories in there.
+Script will create summary for each directory.
-- The experiment running script can be run with the following command:
+4. Run experiemnt.
+The experiment running script can be run with the following command:

 ```shell
 poetry run python3 scripts/scenario_player/experiment_runner.py --experiment_id <unique_experiment_id> \